patrickodacre/2d-game-engine/README.md

 Build simple adventure games!

-## Quick Started
+## Quick Start

 First, ensure you have Visual Studio installed and setup for C++ development.

-1. build.bat assumes you have the following SDL2 files in the following directories:
+1. build.bat assumes you have the following SDL2 files in C:\dev\include\SDL

-- "C:\dev\include\SDL
--- all header files for SDL2 core library
+- all header files for SDL2 core library
--- all headers for SDL2 image, ttf, and mixer libraries
+- all headers for SDL2 image, ttf, and mixer libraries

-* "C:\dev\lib\SDL
+2. put the following files in C:\dev\lib\SDL

--- SDL2.lib
+- SDL2.lib
--- SDL2_image.lib
+- SDL2_image.lib
--- SDL2_mixer.lib
+- SDL2_mixer.lib
--- SDL2_ttf.lib
+- SDL2_ttf.lib
--- SDL2main.lib
+- SDL2main.lib
--- SDL2test.lib
+- SDL2test.lib

-2. You must also put these files in your ./build directory:
+2. You must also put these files in the ./build directory of your project:

 - SDL2.dll
 - SDL2_image.dll